NZT48/seeding/README.md

 The discussion of an on-chain Polkadot EVM collective has been under way during the early days of Frontier development.
-During the last few months, especially during Parity's "decentralization", we increasingly see the need of an on-chain collective as the Frontier project moves independent.
+During the last few months, especially during Parity's "decentralization", we increasingly see the need of an on-chain collective as the Frontier project moves independently.
 The recent "OpenEVM" movement (credit to *Giotto*) heavily accelerated the process.

 ## Goals